Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: System Model

-As mentioned in Section \ref{PLPDef}, we model the roads as motion-invariant PLP, $\phi_R$ with line intensity, $\lambda_R$ as per details given in \cite{chetlur2017coverage}, thus the intensity of equivalent Poisson Point Process (PPP) on the representation space $\mathbb{C}$ is $\lambda_R$.
-The {\emph{V2X nodes including vehicular nodes, pedestrian near roadside, and Road Sensing Units (RSUs)}}, are randomly distributed on each road as homogeneous 1D PPP with intensity $\mu_v$.
-This is because that vehicular nodes, pedestrian and RSUs are distributed according to independent PPP's of intensities $\mu_n$, $\mu_p$ and $\mu_r$, the resulting distributions is still a PPP with intensity $\mu_v = \mu_n + \mu_r + \mu_p$ as discussed by \cite{guha2016cellular}.
-For simplicity, the V2V, V2P, V2I/N communications are collectively called the V2V communication throughout the rest of the paper.
+As mentioned in Section \ref{PLPDef}, we model the roads as motion-invariant PLP $\phi_R$ with line intensity, $\lambda_R$ as per details given in \cite{choi2018analytical, guha2016cellular, chetlur2017coverage}, thus the intensity of equivalent Poisson Point Process (PPP) on the representation space $\mathbb{C}$ is $\lambda_R$.
+The \emph{C-V2X vehicular nodes} are randomly distributed on each road as homogeneous 1D PPP with intensity $\mu_n$. {As RSUs are installed near roadside, the infrastructure mode communication through RSUs can be seen as two direct mode communication instances due to nature of deployment near roads (vehicle to RSU and RSU to vehicle).
+Moreover, pedestrian are also required to communicate with vehicles once they are near roads.
+Therefore, in this paper, we distribute pedestrian and RSUs on each road according to independent PPP's of intensities $\mu_p$ and $\mu_r$, receptively.
+The resulting distribution is still a PPP with intensity $\mu_v = \mu_n + \mu_r + \mu_p$ as discussed by} \cite{chetlur2017coverage,guha2016cellular}.
+However, the pedestrian and RSUs near roadside will have channel conditions different from vehicular nodes due to varying antenna heights which have been ignored in this paper for analytical tractability.
+For simplicity, the V2V, V2P and V2I communications are collectively called the direct mode communication for C-V2X throughout rest of the paper. {We use the term V2V communication throughout the paper to represent vehicle to vehicle communication without mode selection.}

-Assuming that each vehicle transmits independently with a probability $p$, the locations of transmitting vehicles on each road is then given by a thinned PPP with intensity, $\mu_t = p\mu_v$, and we denote the set of locations of the transmitting vehicles on a line $L$ by {${W_L}$}.
+Assuming that each vehicle transmits independently with a probability $p$ {on a particular frequency resource}, the locations of transmitting vehicles on each road is then given by a thinned PPP with intensity, $\mu_t = p\mu_v$, and we denote the set of locations of the transmitting vehicles {operating at a particular frequency channel} on a line $L$ by {${W_L}$}.
 Correspondingly, the distribution of receiving vehicles on each line is also a thinned PPP with intensity, $\mu_r = (1-p)\mu_v$.
 In other words, the transmitting and receiving vehicles are modeled as the doubly stochastic processes called Cox processes, $\phi_t$ and $\phi_r$, which are driven by the same PLP, $\phi_R$.